10 Things You Should Never Post on Social Media During the Holidays

 Anything you wouldn’t want your boss to see

 Even if you keep your profiles on strict lock down and have privacy settings, friends-of-friends could still see—and possibly say—something to your employer.
 Learning to censor yourself when you’ve had a bit too much of that mulled wine or want to declare your New Year’s resolution is to get a better job is a smart move.
 “We have become so comfortable with the internet that we often forget that the whole world has access to our posts.
 And yes, photos can be copied before you know what hit you,” Dr. Castaldo says.
 “You may want to be a viral social media superstar, but do you really want to end up there because your photo was captured while you were in a drunken stupor?”
-These are the office holiday party etiquette rules everyone should know.

 A bunch of selfies